BEAST-Fitting/beast/docs/generating_asts.rst

 The file will be in ascii format in the project directory, and it will have the
 name: [project]/[project]_inputAST.txt

-The table will have ast_models_selected_per_age * ast_realization_per_model lines.
+The table will have <number of ages> * ast_models_selected_per_age * ast_realization_per_model lines.
 If ast_with_positions is True then each line will start with 0 1 X Y, which are the first four columns required by DOLPHOT to define the input star position.

+In case the new method is used, which samples by background density, this number will be multiplied by the number of background density bins chosen.